zubxxr/multi-vehicle-avp/docs/GettingStarted/SoftwareSetup/index.md

 pip install -r requirements.txt
 ```

-###  Multi-Vehicle AVP Orchestration Module
+###  Multi-Vehicle AVP Coordination Framework (AVP-CF)
-The Multi-Vehicle AVP Orchestration Module is the central control module that coordinates goal assignment, parking logic, and reservation handling across multiple vehicles.
+The AVP-CF is the central control module that coordinates goal assignment, parking logic, and reservation handling across multiple vehicles.
 Each vehicle is assigned a dedicated AVP node instance, with only one host being assigned manager responsibilities.The node also interfaces with RViz for visualization and command input.

 This node must be built and installed on every host running an Autoware stack.

-#### AVP Module Setup
+#### Setup

-Build the AVP Module.
+Build the AVP-CF.
 ```bash
 cd ~/multi-vehicle-avp/multi_vehicle_avp/
 colcon build